Autism and Anxiety: Strategies for Student Wellbeing

 However diagnosing anxiety can be difficult, especially when the core characteristics of Autism Spectrum Disorder make identifying emotional states and communicating those to others challenging.
 These difficulties are exacerbated when an individual also has an Intellectual Disability and their comprehension and information processing are affected.

-Anxiety in individuals with ASD and ID can amplify the symptoms of ASD, or increase challenging behaviours.
+Anxiety in individuals with Autism Spectrum Disorder and Intellectual Disability can amplify the symptoms of Autism, or increase challenging behaviours.
 This often results in an isolated individual who struggles to engage in their world, including learning.

 Join us to enhance your understanding and ability to support the wellbeing and mental health needs of students with autism in the classroom.

-Participants will consider the impact of the information processing style prevalent for individuals with ASD as well as how individuals understand and recognise internal states and emotions.
+Participants will consider the impact of the information processing style prevalent for individuals with Autism Spectrum Disorder as well as how individuals understand and recognise internal states and emotions.

 Participants will explore a range of practical strategies that can be implemented in the classroom that positively support student wellbeing.